AishwaryaBhargava/face-recognition/README.md

 # face-recognition
-the system trains and later recognizes the face of the client.
+The system trains itself for recognizing the clients face and then unlocks the system when the clients face is shown to the system.

+Technology used: Machine Learning

+Programming language used: Python